Business valuation metrics reveal the market's consensus view on the company's financial health and prospects for future earnings.

 Valuation metricsask: What are the firm's prospects for future earnings?

+Activity and efficiency metrics.
 Activity metrics ask: Does the firm use resources efficiently?

+Leverage metrics.
 Leverage metrics ask: How do owners and creditors share risks and rewards?

-Growth metrics ask: Are revenues, profits, and market share growing?
+Are revenues, profits, and market share growing?

 Sections below define, explain, and calculate metrics in the Valuation family.
 Links above for other metrics families lead to similar coverage on other pages for Activity, Liquidity, Profitability, Leverage, and growth metrics.